 If signs of feeding are absent, you can also look for structures of the lake where fish are more likely to hide such as shoals, edges of weed beds, and submerged logs

-How to Catch
+How to catch

 Once hotspots are identified, anchor your boat nearby or set up camp from the bank.
 The most relaxing way and effective method is float fishing with a variety of bait.
-Dew worms, deli shrimp, maggots, artificial dough bait can all be appealing to trout.
+Dew worms, deli shrimp, maggots, and artificial dough bait can all be appealing to trout.
 If fish are actively feeding on insects, you can also tie an artificial fly to your line and “match the hatch”.
 Fish often feed close to the bottom so adjust your float depth so it is slightly shorter than the depth of the water where you are fishing.
 Float fishing is a very visual experience and kids of all ages get excited when the bobber goes under.

 To set up your float fishing rig, you'll need a light spinning rod and reel setup.
 The rod should be at least 6ft long and rated for 2 to 6lb ideally.
 A small spinning reel spooled with 6 or 8lb test main line is more than enough to handle these trout.
 A small slip float (6g-12g) should be used so bites can be detected easily, but big enough so you can cast it easily.
 Once you have your weight on your main line, tie a swivel to it, and connect 2 feet of leader from it.
 The leader is used to tie the hook on and is usually slightly thinner than the main line, I prefer 4 or 6lb test.
 If you are using bait, try using either a size 6 or 8 hooks.
 For chironomid flies, size 14 and 16, silver or black body with red/brown/black rib are your standard patterns.

 Another method is to cast and retrieve a small spoon, spinner, or jig.
-This method involves attracting nearby fish by the constant movement of your presentation, and to trigger a bite out of aggression.
+This method involves attracting nearby fish by the constant movement of your presentation, and triggering a bite out of aggression.
 Because the bites are often quite abrupt, the angler rarely misses the bite when retrieving a lure.
 Spoons such as 1/16 or 1/8oz Gibbs Crocs are excellent casting lures for both Rainbow and Brook Trout around Kamloops.

 What's Next